prismake/typegql/README.md

 ## Before `1.0.0`

-Before version `1.0.0` consider APIs of `typegql` to be subject to change.
+Before version `1.0.0` consider APIs of `decapi` to be subject to change.
 We encourage you to try this library out and provide us feedback so we can polish it to be as usable and efficent as possible.

+## Why forking?

+I wanted to contribute to [typegql](https://github.com/prismake/typegql) and work on it together with @pie6k, but it soon became obvious that we both have something different in mind.
+Just to briefly summarise the differences:

+- decapi has `@DuplexObjectType` and `@DuplexField`
+- decapi has mixins
+- decapi can type infer Date type
+- decapi allows you to have an empty object type-you can populate it with fields at runtime